-The team is a unified group with diverse players that share a common goal and follow the same rules, but also get the celbrate their differences and develop their strengths.
+The team is a unified group of diverse players who share a common goal and follow the same rules, but also get to celebrate their differences and develop their strengths.

-Communities are emplowered when they connect with young people and provide meaningful opportunities for youth to thrive and flourish.
+Communities are empowered when they connect with young people and provide meaningful opportunities for youth to thrive.

 Bonding — with other youth, coaches, teachers and family and community members — is the magic that makes the social development strategy work, and it's what fosters lasting, healthy behaviors.
-Bonding is what motivates young poeple to follow standards for healthy behaviors, and stengthens each step of the strategy.
+Bonding is what motivates young people to follow standards for healthy behaviors and strengthens each step of the strategy.

 The social development strategy emphasizes the importance of providing real-world opportunities for young people so they can develop new skills.